It usually indicates that there is a misalignment between the two eyes.

 To avoid the gaze position generated by the paretic right sarcoplasmic reticulum, that is, elevation in abduction, lift the chin back and to the right (towards the action of the right sarcoplasmic reticulum).

-That through the vestibule-ocular reflex moves the eyes downward and to the left, away from the maximum field of action of the paretic right sarcoplasmic reticulum.
-The 12 o’clock point of the cornea is conventionally taken as the vertical pole.
+The vestibule-ocular reflex moves the eyes downward and to the left, away from the maximum field of action of the paretic right sarcoplasmic reticulum.
+The noon point of the cornea is conventionally taken as the vertical pole.

-If the 12 o’clock point is stretched nasally, the movement of the eye is called intorsion or incision; When the 12 o’clock point is turned outward, the balloon is said to be ex-cycled or extorted.
+If the noon point is stretched nasally, the eye’s movement is called intorsion or incision; When the noon point is turned outward, the balloon is said to be ex-cycled or extorted.

 Torsional diplopia is characterized by one image rotating clockwise or counterclockwise, away from the other.

-It is almost always caused by the inactivity of an upper or lower oblique eye muscle, since the main action of these extraocular muscles, at least in the primary gaze position, is to intorticate and extort the globe, respectively.
+It is almost always caused by the inactivity of an upper or lower oblique eye muscle since the main action of these extraocular muscles, at least in the primary gaze position, is too intricate and extorts the globe respectively.

 Torsional diplopia can be relieved by an angular tilt of the head to the right or left shoulder.
-Normally, when the head is tilted towards the left shoulder, the left eye is opened and the right eye is exceeded.
+Usually, when the head is tilted towards the left shoulder, the left eye is opened, and the right eye is exceeded.

 This will depend on the underlying cause.